 Try to cope

 If you can’t ignore work-related stress, at least learn how to react adequately.
 Luckily, there are lots of coping strategies, from meditating and jogging to sleeping and changing your diet.
 You can incorporate natural herbs called adaptogens such as Ashwagandha or Brahmi into your daily diet, which have been studied to help the body adapt to stressful situations.
-Another great idea is finding a more permanent solution that can help you in the years to come – exploring the wonderful smart pill by Lucid is one of these ideas because it can elevate your cognitive abilities and help you get over work-related stress.

 If you are ever feeling too overwhelmed, out of control, or anxious to the point at which you need someone to talk to, help is always available to you.
 Convenient online counseling services such as BetterHelp.com offer a super easy way to make online appointments from accredited mental health professionals, all from the comfort of your own home.